jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     TypeError: 'int' object is not iterable

-  I change the value to a tuple_
+  I change the value to a :py:class:`tuple`

   .. code-block:: python